vorner/rust-presentations/lockfree-non-gc.md

 * It's a singly-linked list.
 * Top is the head.

-1. Prepare the new node.
+1. Read the head pointer.
-2. Read the head and link it from the new node.
+2. Prepare the new node, linking to the head.
-3. *Try* updating the head.
+3. *Try* updating the head with the new node.
   - Success if it's still the same.
-  - Failure if changed by other thread → retry from 2.
+  - Failure if changed by other → update new node & retry.

 ---